DavidEGrayson/ahrs-visualizer/README.md

 This program runs fine from the console; you do not need to run X.

-This program is meant to be used with [minimu9-ahrs], a separate utility that reads data from the Pololu MinIMU-9 and computes its orientation.
-To pipe direction cosine matrix (DCM) data from minimu9-ahrs to ahrs-visualizer, simply run the following command:

-    minimu9-ahrs | ahrs-visualizer

-For documentation of the input data format that ahrs-visualizer expects, please see the documentation of the output format of minimu9-ahrs in its man page.

 ## Getting started

 ### Get minimu9-ahrs working